 Update (2010-08-15): I just noticed that the new servers can get only four free IP addresses.
 Getting a /29, which used to be free, now costs €15 for setup plus €15/month for the "flexi-pack".

-I had to fax my order, because their web form was not set up to accept my non-German postal code (at that time; the problem may be fixed now).
-They responded promptly, and my server was online within two days (not in the 24 hours they promised, but nothing to complain about).
+Back in 2005, I had to fax my order because their web form was not set up to accept my non-German postal code.
+They responded promptly, and my new server was online within two days (not in the promised 24 hours, but nothing to complain about).
+Five years later, I had no problem ordering a server online, and it was online within a few hours.

 My credit card is charged monthly, and I get a PDF invoice by email.
 Because I'm not in Europe, I don't have to pay VAT, so I'm charged a bit less than the prices on the web site (which all include 19% VAT).